 This form also supports the redirect and role attributes as described above.

-As of version 3.0.4, the Gravity Forms User Verification feature is supported.
+As of version 3.0.4, the Gravity Forms User Verification feature is supported for users that are registering and redeeming an enrollment key at the same time.
 Once users are verified, they will be added to the correct group.

 Registration with Theme My Login

 In version 2.6 of the Groups plugin and later, Theme My Login registration forms can be used in place of the built-in form.

 To use Theme My Login, set up a Theme My Login registration form on a new page.
 Test the form first to ensure it’s working, then navigate to Uncanny Groups > Theme My Login as an administrator.
 Check Use Custom Theme My Login registration form that includes Registration Code field.
 Once selected, an enrolment key field will be added to the bottom of the form automatically to allow (or force) users to add a registration key.

 My Client has learndash.
 They want to maintain the Group.
 They want to allow the user to register their course.
 Also, Group Leader wants to maintain their Student progress.